spectrum-health-systems/myavatool-web-service/doc/manual.md

 1. Right-click the **Application Pools** connection
 2. Choose **Add Application Pool…**

-The new application pool should be a *.NET 4.0 CLR (.NET 4.5)* pool.
-I’ve chosen .NET 4.5, since it lines up with the Netsmart ScriptLink Objects that we will be using, but you can choose another .NET version.
+The new application pool should be a **".NET 4.0 CLR (.NET 4.5)"** pool.
+I’ve chosen .NET 4.5, since it lines up with the Netsmart ScriptLink Objects that we will be using.

 I’ve named the application pool *AvatoolWebService*.